Jiaoyang-Li/Jiaoyang-Li.github.io/_research/warehouse.md

 show the performance of 800 agents on the same map with traditional single-agent solver and RHCR, and the figure on the left summarizes the throughput results with different numbers of agents.

-We recently also developed a solution, summarized in [2], that won a competition sponsored by Amazon Robotics, hich can coordinate up to **10,000 agents with planning time below a second**.
+We recently developed a complex planner, summarized in [2], that won a competition sponsored by Amazon Robotics.
+This planner can coordinate up to **10,000 agents with planning times under a second**.
 The two videos below show two challenging instances from the competition.
-[3] further improved the solution by imitation learning.
+A follow-up work [3] further improved the planner through imitation learning.

 <div style="display: flex; flex-wrap: wrap; text-align: center">
     <div style="min-height:200px;flex: 1;margin: 5px;">